The Graph Of A Logarithmic Function Is Shown Below

 The Shape and Orientation

 The graph of f(x) = log_b(x) has a characteristic vertical asymptote at x = 0.
-This means the curve approaches the y-axis but never crosses it or touches it.
+So this means the curve approaches the y-axis but never crosses it or touches it.
 The graph exists only for positive x-values, creating a curve that rises quickly at first and then flattens out as it extends to the right.

 For a base between 0 and 1 (such as b = 0.5), the graph is reflected and decreases from positive infinity as it approaches x = 0 from the right.